Current Liabilities: What They Are & How to Calculate [+ Calculator]

 Other Short-term Debts

-Example of How To Calculate Current Liabilities
+Example of How to Calculate Current Liabilities

 To calculate current liabilities, you can review your company’s balance sheet and add all of the items from the current liability formula, which will capture all expenses due within 12 months.
+In the example below, we will demonstrate calculating current liabilities for common items found on a balance sheet.

-In the example below, adding up each of the items gives us a total of $135,000 for current liabilities:
+Adding each of the following items gives us a total of $135,000 for current liabilities:

 - Notes payable: $50,000